xynoipse/dynamo-importer/README.md

 4. Run the `npm run deploy` npm command to let SAM build, package and deploy your CloudFormation

+5. Create a S3 Trigger or S3 Event notification for the Lambda function.
+(Note: S3 Bucket must be on the same region of the Lambda function)

 ### Batteries included

 #### Data generation tool